1993 Hero Cup

 The CAB Jubilee Tournament, also known as Hero Cup for sponsorship reasons, was a cricket tournament played in India in 1993 to commemorate the Cricket Association of Bengal's diamond jubilee.
 India, Sri Lanka, West Indies, South Africa and Zimbabwe took part in the multi-nation tournament.
-Envisaged as a six-nation tournament Pakistan pulled out on 3 November, four days before the commencement of the first game.
+Envisaged as a six-nation tournament Pakistan pulled out on 3 November 1993, four days before the commencement of the first game.
 India beat West Indies in the final of the tournament to win the Hero Cup.
-Hero Cup was the first cricket event to be sponsored by Hero Honda.
+Hero Cup was the first cricket event to be sponsored by Hero MotoCorp.

 Squads

 South Africa announced a squad that would play the Hero Cup and the Australia tour retaining Kepler Wessels as their captain.
 Bowler Brett Schultz was rested owing to an injury.
 Ahead of the tournament, the India squad participated in a preparatory camp starting 1 November at the National Stadium in Delhi.
 The 18-member Zimbabwe squad arrived in Dhaka the same day to play two limited over games against Bangladesh Cricket Control Board XI, the latter then an associate member of the International Cricket Council.